 Most names given to people are very traditional ones – Biblical, Latin, Greek or ancient Slavic.
-In Russia, you will not meet anyone called “Apple” or “Poppy” just because their parents were keen vegetarians or thought it sounded pretty – this would be a social disaster for the kid.
+In Russia, you will not meet anyone called “Apple” or “Poppy” just because their parents were keen gardeners or thought it sounded pretty – this would be a social disaster for the kid.
 But there are millions of Natalias, Alexanders and Olgas.
-Perhaps a bit boring and predictable, but we are conservative folk.
+Perhaps a bit boring and predictable, but we are a conservative folk.

 In the old days, people were named after a saint on whose day they were born: a Russian Orthodox priest had a list of several saints for each day of the year from which the parents could choose.
 This of course is not the case any more – now names follow a fashion, often influenced by pop culture, films and even soap operas.
 As a result, a disproportionate number of girls in my generation are called Yulia (Julia), and the boys are all Sashas.
-When a very popular Mexican soap “Simplemente Maria” ran on TV in the nineties, a lot of girls were named Maria, an old forgotten Biblical favourite.
+And, when a popular Mexican soap “Simplemente Maria” ran on Russian TV in the nineties, a lot of girls were named Maria, an old forgotten Biblical favourite.

 The most common Russian names

 But let’s start with everyone’s favourites of all times.
 I think the most popular female name in Russia is Natasha, and the most popular male one is Sasha.
 Sasha is short for Alexander, which has a Greek root, meaning “a courageous/manly defender”.
 The name was traditionally given in honour of Alexander the Great (or Alexander of Macedonia, in the Russian tradition), to both boys and girls.
 As for Natasha, it’s a diminutive for Natalia, meaning “Christmassy”, or born at Christmas, from the Latin “natale domini”.